-A member of the Proteaceae family, the Macadamia genus has three to five species.
-Two are
+A member of the Proteaceae family, the Macadamia genus has five species.
+Two are grown

 for residential gardens because of its larger nut and higher sugar content, is described